 The latest "Minions" movie "The Rise of Gru" was postponed from its release date on July 3.
 Illumination Entertainment's Paris office was forced to shut down due to the coronavirus, so the film was not able to be finished in time.
 Universal will release the film on July 2, 2021, a full year after its initial date.

 "Wonder Woman 1984"

-The sequel to "Wonder Woman" starring Gal Gadot will now hit theaters on Aug.
-14 after being pushed back from its June 5 release date and again from Aug.
+The sequel to "Wonder Woman" starring Gal Gadot will now hit theaters on Oct.
+2 after first being pushed back from its June 5 release date and again from Aug.
 12.

 "In the Heights"